top of page

 Pinyon pine in Colorado, Pinus edulis.

-Before we get into the foraging and eating of pine trees, let's talk about what a "pine" actually is and how to identify them.
+Before we get into the foraging and eating of pine trees, let's talk about what they are.
 Pine is often used interchangeably with conifer and can sometimes lead to confusion.
-The largest family of conifer trees is the "pine family" Pinaceae, which also includes subfamilies and genera for spruces, firs, larches, and more!
-It's the pine family, but it isn't exclusive to only the pine species.
+The largest family of conifer trees is the pine family, Pinaceae, which also includes subfamilies and genera for spruces, firs, larches, and more!
+It's the pine family but isn't exclusive to only the pine species.
 So, calling a tree a pine could refer to the pine family or the pine genus.
-Species in the Pinus genus can be referred to as "true" pines, to be a little more specific.
-That said, in this article, I will be using "pine" when I'm referring to a species in the Pinus genus.
+Species in the Pinus genus can be called true pines, to be a little more specific.
+In this article, I will use pine when referring to a species in the Pinus genus.

-Pinus is the largest pine family genus, containing between 100 and 125 species.
-As far as my knowledge goes, all species in the Pinus genus are edible though some do have cautions regarding pregnancies, mostly stemming from livestock consuming large amounts of pine.
+Pinus is the largest genus in the pine family, containing between 100 and 125 species.
+As far as my knowledge goes, all species in the Pinus genus are edible, though some do have cautions regarding pregnancies, mostly stemming from livestock consuming large amounts of pine.
 Nonetheless, please research your local species before consuming it.
-As always, be 100% confident and comfortable before eating any wild foods.
+As always, be 100% confident and comfortable before eating wild foods.

 Pine needles from different speices

-Needles from pinyon, scots, ponderosa, and SW white pine.
+Needles from pinyon, scots, ponderosa, and southwest white pine.

 In Colorado, we have several pine species, including ponderosa, lodgepole, piñon (pinyon), southwest white, limber, bristlecone, and several non-native species common in urban areas, such as Austrian and Scots pine.